sguillory6/aws-infrastructure-templates/README.md

-# SWA Infrastructure Templates
+# My Infrastructure Templates

-This repository contains the SWA sanctioned CloudFormation templates that can be used to create the infrastructure resources needed to support application development in AWS accounts.
+This repository contains the My sanctioned CloudFormation templates that can be used to create the infrastructure resources needed to support application development in AWS accounts.

 ## Template Variable Naming Convention